fb-lb/john_doe_site/README.md

 # John Doe Website (React + Vite)

+This is the John Doe website.
+To access to profil information, add the pathname '/profil' to the domain name.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: